Toggle menu

 Fenland Poet Laureate Award

-Poet Hannah Teasdale has been named the 2024 Fenland Poet Laureate, following an awards ceremony at March Town Hall on 15 March.
+Poet Hannah Teasdale was named the 2024 Fenland Poet Laureate, following an awards ceremony at March Town Hall on 15 March.

 Hannah Teasdale crop